Avi-000-Avi/Avi-000-Avi/README.md

 - 🌱 I’m currently trying to add TypeScript,Graphql and Apollo to my stack.
 - 🤔 Currently i have also just started into Blockchain Development.
 - 🎨 Other than development i am also into 3d and will be learning Blender.
-- 👯 If you are looking to collaborate on with me on something or ask me about anything you can just reach me.
+- 👯 If you are looking to collaborate with me on something or ask me about anything you can just reach me.
 - 📫 How to reach me: ...[Gmail](atoppo267@gmail.com) [Twitter](https://twitter.com/toppo__avinash)
 - ⚡ Fun fact: ...
 -->  I have another github account [Github](https://github.com/hiithisisavinash)